IMBUS-Fundamentals

 9. Variable imaging and training for each physician

-The ASE textbook does not discuss a screening echocardiogram with advanced devices but describes a LIMITED echocardiogram as a formal imaging test with imaging standards, study archiving, and an all-inclusive interpretation and report in which the user is responsible for all diagnoses.
+The ASE textbook does not discuss screening echocardiograms with advanced devices.
+However, it describes a LIMITED echocardiogram as a formal imaging test with imaging standards, study archiving, and an all-inclusive interpretation and report in which the user is responsible for all diagnoses.
 Our screening heart exam with Venue meets these criteria.

-We published a study in 2021 that added a screening ultrasound exam with Venue to the Medicare Wellness visits of 108 patients and an important part was a heart exam.
+We published a study in 2021 that added a screening ultrasound exam with Venue to the Medicare Wellness visits of 108 patients; an important part was a heart exam.
 (J Ultrasound Med 2021: http://dx.doi.org/10.1002/jum.15788).
-We found frequent previously unknown heart abnormalities and the primary physicians graded the benefits of this information as mildly to moderately positive and rarely negative.
+We found frequent previously unknown heart abnormalities, and the primary physicians graded the benefits of this information as mildly to moderately positive and rarely adverse for a patient.

-We do not use all parts of the heart exam from the preceding chapters because a limited heart screen must be efficient.
-It uses nine views of the heart and can be completed in 10-15 minutes on a reasonably normal heart with good views but can take twice as long when multiple abnormalities are present.
-Each view is visually assessed (VA) and Color Doppler is applied to each valve.
+Our screening exam uses only some parts of the heart exam described in the succeeding chapters because a limited heart screen must be efficient.
+We use nine views of the heart and are finished in 10-15 minutes on a reasonably normal heart with good views, but it can take twice as long when multiple abnormalities are present.
+Each view is visually assessed (VA), and Color Doppler is used over each valve.
 The VA follows a logical pattern that becomes a habit, reducing the chance of missing something important.
-There are only 5 measurements that are routine during the exam.
+There are only five measurements that are routine during the exam.
 If abnormalities are noted, additional views and measurements may be added.

 • Begin cephalad to find and measure the distal ascending aorta diameter